The Emergency (India): Inflation and price control

 The emergency government enjoyed a degree of popular support due to lower prices of goods and services at least during 1975.
 This was due to many reasons such as RBI's policy of putting in place a 6 per cent ceiling on annual money supply growth months before the emergency, record monsoon in the year of 1975 leading to record harvest of foodgrains which led to food prices declining, increased import of grains, and reduced demand due to cutting of worker's wages and bonuses.
-In addition to this half of the dearness allowance of workers was withheld as part of the Wage Freeze act as compulsory deposits to combat inflation.
-However, these reduced prices only lasted till March 1976 when the prices of commodities started to go up again, on account of foodgrain production declining by 7.9%.
+In addition to this half of the dearness allowance of workers was withheld as part of the Wage Freeze Act as compulsory deposits to combat inflation.
+However, these reduced prices only lasted till March 1976 when the prices of commodities started to go up again, on account of food grain production declining by 7.9%.
 Between 1 April and 6 October 1976 the wholesale price index rose by 10%, in which the price of rice rose by 8.3%, groundnut oil rose by 48%, while the prices of industrial raw materials as a group rose by 29.3%.

 Tax policy

 The emergency regime exempted those earning between Rs 6,000-8,000 from taxation, provided tax breaks for those earning between Rs 8,000-15,000 in the range of Rs 45-264.
 There were only 3.8 million (38 lakh) taxpayers in the country at the time.
 Wealth taxes were also cut from 8% to 2.5% while the income taxes on those earning more than Rs 100,000 were reduced from 77% to 66%.
 This was expected to lower the government's revenue by Rs 3.08-3.25 billion.
-To compensate for this indirect taxes grew, the ratio of indirect taxes to direct taxes was at 5.31 in 1976.
-Despite this there was a loss in revenue of Rs 400 million (40 crores), to compensate for this the Indira Gandhi government decided to cut spending in education and social welfare.
+To compensate for this indirect taxes grew, and the ratio of indirect taxes to direct taxes was at 5.31 in 1976.
+Despite this there was a loss in revenue of Rs 400 million (40 crores), and to compensate for this the Indira Gandhi government cut spending in education and social welfare.